-The Sun Peaks Valley Trail Network is a low grade, lighted trail network that includes both paved and unpaved sections and is shared by walkers, joggers, cross-country bikers, Sun Peaks hikers, horse riders, sleigh and carriage riders, Segway riders, snowshoers, geocachers, golfers, and even babies being pushed in strollers.
+The Sun Peaks Valley Trail Network is a low grade, lighted trail network that includes both mainly paved and some unpaved sections and is shared by walkers, joggers, cross-country bikers, Sun Peaks hikers, horse riders, sleigh and carriage riders, Segway riders, snowshoers, geocachers, golfers, and even babies being pushed in strollers.

 This 6 km loop, highlighted in orange on the map, is the simplest of the many Sun Peaks cross-country trails and winds its way throughout the village area, from Parking Lot #5 across from Stone’s Throw and Settler’s Crossing, out to Burfield Drive just past the main entrance to Sun Peaks Resort.